Connect with others who understand.

 Plaque Psoriasis

 Plaque psoriasis can cause discolored patches of skin on the face.
 Unlike rosacea, plaque psoriasis can extend beyond the cheeks to the ears and scalp, as well as other areas of the body.
-(CC BY-NC-ND 3.0 NZ/DermNet)
+(CC BY-NC-ND 4.0/DermNet)

 Guttate Psoriasis

 Like plaque psoriasis, guttate psoriasis can cause discoloration and itching.
-But, rather than appearing as hardened patches, this form of psoriasis presents as tiny pink bumps or teardrop-shaped lesions on the affected areas.
-Although symptoms most often appear on the torso, arms, and legs, guttate psoriasis can also affect the face, scalp, and ears.
+But, rather than appearing as hardened patches, this form of psoriasis shows up as tiny pink bumps or teardrop-shaped lesions.
+Symptoms most often appear on the trunk, arms, and legs.
+People also develop bumps on the face, scalp, and ears.

 Guttate psoriasis causes tiny lesions on the face, scalp, ears, and elsewhere on the body.
-(CC BY-NC-ND 3.0 NZ/DermNet)
+(CC BY-NC-ND 4.0/DermNet)

 Causes of Psoriasis and Rosacea